jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 ```

 ### 21. All Potential Members that passed a specific Round (got more than 50% yes)
+> It is important to know which potential members have made it passed voting so far so that the chapter doesn’t vote on someone who is no longer being considered for initiation

 ```sql
 WITH percentage AS (
     SELECT